-The school follows DfES guidance on the dispensing of medicines within school.
+The school follows DfES guidance on the dispensing of medicines within the school.

-The administration of medicines is the overall responsibility of parents/carers.
-The headteacher is responsible for ensuring children are supported with their medical needs whilst on site, and this may include managing medicines where appropriate and agreed with parents/carers.
+The responsibility for administering medicines lies with parents or carers.
+The headteacher is responsible for ensuring that children's medical needs are supported while on site, which may include managing medicines when appropriate and agreed upon with parents or carers.